ndouglas/hornvale-rust/README.md

 - Start dealing with idea of energy/metabolism/speed/etc.
 - Pass through command parsing to player object, room, items in room, etc for commands that only make sense with a specific contextual element.
 - Try to simplify systems.
+- Add Results to Commands.
+- Probably ditch the ECS.
+I think I'm working around it more than I'm benefiting from it.

 General Flow: